lighterletter/Momen-Tone/retros/week_1.md

   *  How can you improve productivity and get the most work done within the next week?
       We have developed a good pace.
 Sound generation demands extensive researchsound forms, reverb, tremolo, flanger etc.
 **Mentor Comments**:
+So far, so good.
+The team has good division of labor, experimenting with separate concepts needed to construct the final project.
+I suggested 1) focusing more attention to handling multiple audio tracks and less on atypical waveforms (square, saw) and 2) an alternate way of ignoring sensor data favoring listener de/registration over threading as the latter can become tricky to manage.
+We also went over when to use Handlers & Loopers.
+I'm looking forward to seeing how things progress next week.